liberland/docs/blockchain/LLM-LLD-dilemma.md

 * Validators translate into vote counters if we see the blockchain as a vessel for organizing elections, as we do in Liberland.
 * This is because politicians and validators are defined by big stashes of the governance token or by the ability to secure trust from other parties, translated into "borrowed" stashes, either as nominations or votes.
 * Votes and nominations being "too similar" to each other translate into the centralization of power.
 * What is mitigated on blockchains by anonymity (and other means) becomes a real, painful issue in a State-on-blockchain.
-States have much higher criteria for transparency, as they decide on public matters on behalf of all citizens.
+States have much stricter criteria for transparency, as they decide on public matters on behalf of all citizens.

 ## Deflationary vs. Inflationary
  * LLM is designed as deflationary, as it must conserve your political powers.
  * The governance token must, on the other hand, be inflationary to continuously motivate validators into making new blocks.
  * Were this not the case, the validators would lose motivation should the emission go down without the price going up sufficiently.
 The transaction fees would then grow beyond what people would reasonably be willing to pay.

- ## Solution
+ ## Chosen Solution
  * The obvious solution, and the one that was taken, is to split the concept of the governance token into:
    * The network governance coin, for validators, nominators, and as money on the chain, and
    * the political token.